 1. Istana Nurul Iman Palace

 The official residence of the Sultan of Brunei, this massive estate cost more than $1.4 billion to build — and that was back in 1984 when a buck went a lot further.
-Istana Nurul Iman is also the official seat of Brunei's government, and since the 29th Sultan of Brunei calls it home, it has earned the Guinness World Record for largest residential palace.
-At more than 2.1 million square feet in size (200,000 square meters), the palace features 1,788 rooms, 257 bathrooms and 44 marble staircases.
+Istana Nurul Iman is also the official seat of Brunei's government, and since the 29th Sultan of Brunei calls it home, it has earned the Guinness World Record for the largest residential palace.
+At more than 2.1 million square feet (200,000 square meters) in size, the palace features 1,788 rooms, 257 bathrooms and 44 marble staircases.
 It also boasts an enormous mosque, complete with a golden dome.

 In addition, there's a 5,000-person banquet hall, five swimming pools and a 110-car garage.
-Even the hundreds of polo ponies have it nice on the property, with their own air-conditioned stables!
-At 2,152,782 square feet (200,000 square meters), this impressive estate is several times larger than Buckingham Palace or the Palace of Versailles.
+Even the hundreds of polo ponies have their own air-conditioned stables.
+This impressive estate is several times larger than Buckingham Palace or the Palace of Versailles.
 Every year, for a few days after Ramadan, you can visit the palace for free and be personally greeted by the Sultan or his wife, depending on your gender.

 Now That's Crazy